levoai/demo-apps/MalSchema/README.rst

 You can download the demo app's OAS file at http://0.0.0.0:5000/api/openapi.json

-**Install Levo's CLI** by following the onboarding instructions in the Levo SaaS portal.
+If not already installed, **Install Levo's CLI** by following the onboarding instructions in the Levo SaaS portal.

 Command-line
 ------------

-Below are examples of how you can run Levo CLI.
+Below are examples of running schema conformance tests using Levo CLI.
 Instructions assume a Mac OSX or Linux environment.
 Adapt these instructions if running on Windows Powershell.

 .. code:: bash